What is Banner Blindness? (How to Beat it with SEO)

 Organic clicks dominate the SERPs

 Want to capture the attention of online customers in the face of advertising blindness?
-Search engine optimization is the key.
+Search engine optimization (SEO) is the key.

 Organic listings drive 20X more clicks than paid ads in the SERPs.